MatPasGit/Optimalization/README.md

 # Optimalization

-Project focused on optimalization Quadratic Assignment Problem using Branch&Bound and Beam Search
+Project focused on optimalization of Quadratic Assignment Problem using Branch&Bound and Beam Search methods.